jonathan-annett/jspolyfills/README.md

 also, not strictly polyfills... interally adds the following extensions to Object:
 * Object.jsClass
-* Object.polyfills
+* Object.polyfill
 * Object.env
   + Object.env.isNode   **true if this code is in node.js**

 also defines:
 * RegExp.split(haystack, needle, limit, map)
-        This is the implementation of split which is called by String.prototype.split when the "needle" parameter is a RegExp object
+  + This is the implementation of split which is called by String.prototype.split when the "needle" parameter is a RegExp object
+  + the map param is an optional callback to allow each split delimiter to be inspected as it is found. callback is similar to that used by Array.prototype.map()

 may also define
 * String.split(haystack,needle,limit)